detekt/detekt/docs/pages/documentation/complexity.md

 * ``ignoreNestingFunctions`` (default: ``false``)

-   Whether to ignore functions which are often used instead of an 'if' or 'for' statement
+   Whether to ignore functions which are often used instead of an `if` or `for` statement

 * ``nestingFunctions`` (default: ``run,let,apply,with,also,use,forEach,isNotNull,ifNull``)